To view this site please upgrade or use another browser. Try either Chrome, Safari, FireFox, Opera or Microsoft Edge.

 The Material Institute has a unique collection of older pigments and binders.
 The oldest samples are from the 1850s-90s, and come from the artist Nils Månsson Mandelgren’s paint box.
 Subsequently, the collection has been expanded with additional pigments, binders and chemicals.
 Overall, it holds about 1,500 samples.
 The collection is a historical artifact, and part of the history both of the subject-area and the Royal Institute of Art.

-Area Manager: Kristina Jansson
+Area Manager: Lina Bjerneld

 Three-Dimensional Design